Infineon/freertos/README.md

 ### `configMINIMAL_STACK_SIZE`

 This parameter specifies the size of the stack used by the idle task.
 It is not recommended to reduce the default parameter value.
+Please note that when DS-RAM feature is enabled, the minimum value of this parameter should be 256.

 ### `configUSE_TICKLESS_IDLE`